Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 If the test reacts

-- Do not drink the beverage
+- Do not consume the drink

 - Move away from the person or suspicious context